-§ 2-201 Certified Single Student Housing

-- (a) Certified Single Student Housing - (1) All single undergraduate students except as specified in subsection (1)(B) below must, and graduate and professional students may, live in housing that has been certified by the Dean of Students or a designee.
-Certified housing is defined as being housing that meets the following criteria: - (A) The facilities are certified for compliance with municipal health and safety codes, municipal minimum housing standards, and the University of Illinois Housing
+- § 2-201 Certified Single Student Housing - (a) Certified Single Student Housing - (1) All single undergraduate students except as specified in subsection (1)(B) below must, and graduate and professional students may, live in housing that has been certified by the Dean of Students or a designee.
+Certified housing is defined as being housing that meets the following criteria: - (A) The facilities are certified for compliance with municipal health and safety codes, municipal minimum housing standards, and the University of Illinois Housing Standards for Certified Single Student Housing (available from the Housing Information Office). - (B) The property owner or a designated representative, who may be the head of the unit student government, shall be registered with the Dean of Students. - (C) The housing unit is operated in compliance with the University's policy regarding nondiscrimination. - (D) The housing unit is physically designed primarily for single individuals, as opposed to family occupancy; such housing units include University residence halls, fraternities, sororities, and privately owned residence halls and houses.

-- Standards for Certified Single Student Housing (available from the Housing Information Office). - (B) The property owner or a designated representative, who may be the head of the unit student government, shall be registered with the Dean of Students. - (C) The housing unit is operated in compliance with the University's policy regarding nondiscrimination. - D) The housing unit is physically designed primarily for single individuals, as opposed to family occupancy; such housing units include University residence halls, fraternities, sororities, and privately owned residence halls and houses. - (E) Residence in the housing unit is restricted to University students, except when this provision is waived by the Dean of Students. - (2) The following categories of students are exempt from this requirement: - (A) students living with parents or a legal guardian in the Urbana-Champaign area - (B) single undergraduates who have reached an age or educational level established by the Board of Trustees (changes in this regulation may occur; students should consult the Dean of Students for current requirements) - (C) single undergraduates who have been granted permission to live in noncertified housing by the Dean of Students or a designee - single undergraduates who have elected eight or fewer credit hours during a regular academic semester
+- (E) Residence in the housing unit is restricted to University students, except when this provision is waived by the Dean of Students. - (2) The following categories of students are exempt from this requirement: - (A) students living with parents or a legal guardian in the Urbana-Champaign area - (B) single undergraduates who have reached an age or educational level established by the Board of Trustees (changes in this regulation may occur; students should consult the Dean of Students for current requirements) - (C) single undergraduates who have been granted permission to live in noncertified housing by the Dean of Students or a designee - (D) single undergraduates who have elected eight or fewer credit hours during a regular academic semester - (b) Self-government: The student government of each living unit (or the residents, in the absence of a student government) may establish regulations concerning social conduct that are in keeping with fair requirements of the landlord or management.
+(See exceptions, subsection (c)(3) below.) - (c) Additional Regulations for Certified Housing - (1) Residents of certified housing units shall abide by University regulations and local, state, and federal laws with regard to the possession and use of alcoholic beverages, marijuana and controlled substances, and the possession of weapons.

-(b) Self-government

-- (1) The student government of each living unit, or in the absence of a student government the residents, may establish regulations concerning social conduct that are in keeping with fair requirements of the landlord or management.
-(See exception, subsection (c)(3) below.) - (2) For security reasons, each living unit may establish a time when all outside doors will be locked.
-Students in cooperation with the residence staff may establish mutually satisfactory plans to lock the house.
-Provisions must be made for admitting those residents or guests who come in when the house is locked.

-(c) Additional Regulations for Certified Housing

-- (1) Residents of certified housing units shall abide by University regulations and local, state, and federal laws with regard to the possession and use of alcoholic beverages, marijuana and controlled substances, and the possession of weapons.
 (See §§ 1-305 through 1-309.) - (2) All students shall comply with published University and municipal fire safety codes with special regard for emergency evacuation, fire and safety devices, and parties and decorations.
-(See § 1-104(b).) - (3) Students living in certified housing may entertain guests in their living units subject to regulations established by the student government of the unit and approved by the Dean of Students or a designee.

-§ 2-202 Living Quarters of Students

-(a) All Students
+(See § 1-104(b).) - (3) Students living in certified housing may entertain guests in their living units subject to regulations established by the student government of the unit and approved by the Dean of Students or a designee. - § 2-202 Living Quarters of Students - (a) All Students - (1) Current Contact Information.
 Each registered student is responsible for maintaining in the Office of the Registrar the current addresses of his or her local residence and permanent home (or permanent mailing address) and the name and telephone number of another responsible adult the University can contact in the event the student is incapacitated.
-All changes should be reported immediately using the address maintenance feature in the student registration system.

-(b) Undergraduate Students
+All changes should be reported immediately using the address maintenance feature in the student registration system. - (2) Missing Persons.
+Each registered student may also maintain a confidential contact who will be notified by authorized persons in the event the student is declared missing pursuant to the Missing Student Notification policy. - (b) Undergraduate Students